nuwanwp/Certification/Implement and manage storage.md

 - CannotDelete
 - ReadOnly - list key is post operation and all post methods are blocked. lock does not invalidate previously issued access keys. for new keys has come through the Entra ID
 - When having delete lock it is not possible to delete the storage account as well.
+- If you apply a lock to a storage account (e.g., preventing deletion or modifications), it does not immediately revoke access keys that were already issued.
+- If a client (user, application, or service) already has the storage account access keys before the lock is applied, they can continue to use those keys to access the storage account's data (Blobs, Queues, Tables, or Files).
+- This means previously authorized connections using access keys will remain valid even after the lock is placed.
+- If a client does not already have the storage account keys, they cannot obtain them after the lock is applied.
+Instead, they must use Microsoft Entra ID (formerly Azure AD) authentication to access Blob or Queue data.

 NOTE :- Data in Azure Files or the Table service may become unaccessible to clients who have previously been accessing it with the account keys.
 As a best practice, if you must apply a ReadOnly lock to a storage account, then move your Azure Files and Table service workloads to a storage account that is not locked with a ReadOnly lock.